 Urban Water Management

 Sustainable management of urban water has been necessitated to ensure urban sustainability.
 Growing population and aging infrastructure are creating challenges for efficient water management in cities.
 Groundwater decline is major problem across the cities relying on groundwater as a source of drinking water.
 Higher rate of abstraction of groundwater than its replenishment causes water table to decline.
-Declining levels of groundwater have been assessed in cities such as Barcelona, Houston, Los Angeles, Mexico City, New York, Rome, many large cities in China, Libya, India and Pakistan and Middle East and Central Asian regions in a study using global hydrological model PCR-GLOBWB.
+Declining levels of groundwater have been assessed in cities such as Barcelona, Houston, Los Angeles, Mexico City, New York, Rome, many large cities in China, Libya, India and Pakistan and Middle East and Central Asian regions in a study using global hydro-logical model PCR-GLOBWB.
 Dhaka, capital city of Bangladesh, faces groundwater depletion problems as 84% of present municipal water comes from groundwater.
 Groundwater levels in 54 percent of the wells in India have been found to be decreasing and 16 percent are declining by more than one meter per year.
+India experienced 10-25 mm groundwater decline between 2002 and 2016 and 200,000 people are being severely affected by lack of access to safe drinking water.

-A positive effect of urbanization on groundwater includes increases in recharge by water-mains leakage, waste water seepage, storm-water soakaways and excess garden irrigation.
+A positive effect of urbanisation on groundwater includes increases in recharge by water-mains leakage, waste water seepage, storm-water soakways and excess garden irrigation.
 However, contamination from in-situ sanitation, sewer leakage, industrial chemical pollution and disposal of liquid effluents and solid wastes are pitfalls of urbanisation.

 Management of water supply infrastructure is challenging and expensive.
 Water supply pipes are mostly underground and monitoring is arduous task.
 The leakage statistics of average UK home is 133 litres per day.
 Huge proportion of purified water could be lost because of aging and leaky pipes, broken water mains and faulty meters.